NextronSystems/thor-util-manual/usage/upgrade-and-updates.rst

 Upgrade (upgrade) and Updates (update)
 ======================================

-You can download updates for THOR and SPARK with “thor-util.exe” (Windows) or “thor-util” (Linux, macOS).
+You can download updates for THOR with “thor-util.exe” (Windows) or “thor-util” (Linux, macOS).

 Running “thor-util --help” shows three options that seem to have a very